SeldonIO/alibi/CONTRIBUTING.md

 ## Docstrings
 We adhere to the `numpy` style docstrings (https://numpydoc.readthedocs.io/en/stable/format.html) with the exception of ommiting argument types in docstrings in favour of type hints in function and class signatures.
-If you're using a `PyCharm`, you can configure this under `File -> Settings -> Tools -> Python Integrated Tools -> Docstrings`.
+If you use an IDE, you may be able to configure it to assist you with writing docstrings in the correct format.
+For `PyCharm`, you can configure this under `File -> Settings -> Tools -> Python Integrated Tools -> Docstrings`.
+For `Visual Studio Code`, you can obtain docstring generator extensions from the [VisualStudio Marketplace](https://marketplace.visualstudio.com/).

+When documenting Python classes, we adhere to the convention of including docstrings in their `__init__` method, rather than as a class level docstring.
+Docstrings should only be included at the class-level if a class does not posess an `__init__` method, for example because it is a static class.

 #### Conventions